-Table 15.8.3: ANOVA Summary Table for Stroop Experiment
+Table 13.8.3: ANOVA Summary Table for Stroop Experiment

 The computations for the sums of squares will not be covered since computations are normally done by software.
 However, there are some important things to learn from the summary table.
-First, notice that there are two error terms: one for the between-subjects variable Gender and one for both the within-subjects variable Task and the interaction of the between-subjects variable and the
+First, notice that there are two error terms: one for the between-subjects variable Gender and one for both the within-subjects variable Task and the interaction of the between-subjects variable and the within-subjects variable.
+Typically, the mean square error for the between-subjects variable will be higher than the other mean square error.
+In this example, the mean square error for Gender is about twice as large as the other mean square error.

 The degrees of freedom for the between-subjects variable is equal to the number of levels of the between-subjects variable minus one.
 In this example, it is one since there are two levels of gender.
 Similarly, the degrees of freedom for the within-subjects variable is equal to the number of levels of the variable minus one.
 In this example, it is two since there are three tasks.
 The degrees of freedom for the interaction is the product of the degrees of freedom for the two variables.
-For the $Gender \times Task$ interaction, the degrees of freedom is the product of degrees of freedom Gender (which is 1) and the degrees of freedom Task (which is 2) and is equal to 2.
+For the Gender × Task interaction, the degrees of freedom is the product of degrees of freedom Gender (which is 1) and the degrees of freedom Task (which is 2) and is equal to 2.